Arboff/WhoShouldIBookWith/README.md

 > document.getElementById('image_shower').src = `./images/${select_image}`
 >}

-## Will add more JS functionality, like animations and smoother workflow of website.
+ Will add more JS functionality, like animations and smoother workflow of website.
  Might re-write it in Flask, someday...

+# Q&A
-# Q: Why ?
+ Q: Why ?
  A: Why not ?

-# Q: How long did it take you to do ?
+ Q: How long did it take you to do ?
  A: Like 1 pack of cigarettes.

-# Q: Why do you make such a small project a big thing ?
+ Q: Why do you make such a small project a big thing ?
  A: Your GF is ugly as Sh*t but you still think She is the prettiest.

-# Q: Where did you learn ?
+ Q: Where did you learn ?
  A: Softuni Bulgaria.

-# Q: What is your goal ?
+ Q: What is your goal ?
  A: Not to die from starvation.

-# Q: Ads?
+ Q: Ads?
  A: We will see.

 # Q: Which one of those brokers are your favorite ?